 A landscape travel art journal can be fun to create in cafés and restaurants in tourist spots.
 Often, prime locations with scenic overlooks feature cafes, making them a perfect spot to sit for a bit and rest while creating a piece for your travel art journal.

-To create a travel art journal that focuses on landscapes:
+To create an artistic travel journal that focuses on landscapes:

 - PICK supplies accordingly.
 Landscapes sometimes require different supplies than a basic travel art journal kit.
 For example, if you plan to get very detailed you may need multiple sizes of pen nibs.